leblancmeneses/RobustHaven.IntegrationTests/README.md

 	Scenario:	Discoverable favorite feature for products
 		Given there are zero favorited products for user
 		 And user is at My XX page
-		When user selects the dropdown for new xx
+		When user selects the dropdown for new XX
 		Then they will get a prompt 'You have not favorited any products.'
 		 And 'products' text is link to My Products page